ome/omero-guide-qupath/docs/qupath.rst

 Step-by-step:
 -----------------

 #.
-In OMERO.web, identify an image in the idr0018 project and the dataset Baz1a-14-100-gastrointestinal.
+In OMERO.web, identify an image in the idr0018 project and the dataset Baz1a-14-100-gastrointestinal comtained in that project.

 #.
 Select the first image and double-click on it.
 This will open the image in OMERO.iviewer.